airbnb/ts-migrate/packages/ts-migrate-server/README.md

 You can take a look at [basic usage example](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-example/src/index.ts#L2).
 Another resource would be [source code](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate/cli.ts) of the *ts-migrate* cli.

-> Why not just use codemodes?
+> Why not just use codemods?

-You actually can use [codemodes](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-plugins/src/declare-missing-class-properties.ts) in your plugins!
+You actually can use [codemods](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-plugins/src/declare-missing-class-properties.ts) in your plugins!
 *ts-migrate-server* provides more standartalized API around TypeScript compiler usage and allows us to use the benefits of the TypeScript Server protocol.

 > I have an issue with a specific plugin, what should I do?